 Frustration boiled over for Illinois State in the form of technical fouls by Deontae Hawkins and MiKyle McIntosh.

-Two more of McDuffie’s 16 points opened the lead to 21 with the clock under five minutes remaining.
+Two more of McDuffie’s 16 points opened the lead to 21 with under five minutes remaining.

 Following the clock hitting triple zeroes, Lee and McIntosh walked to the locker room with towels draped over their heads.
 Uncertainty had now engulfed them.

-Despite the box score showing inefficiency, Paris Lee did anything and everything Sunday.
-The senior scored 18 points and grabbed 6 rebounds in 35 minutes.
-Junior MiKyle McIntosh was limited throughout before finding his stroke late.
-McIntosh had 16 points and 7 rebounds.
+Despite the box score showing inefficiency, Lee did anything and everything on Sunday.
+The senior scored 18 points and grabbed six rebounds in 35 minutes.
+McIntosh was limited throughout before finding his stroke late.
+He had 16 points and seven rebounds.

-Wichita State’s production was peppered among junior Conner Frankamp, sophomore Markis McDuffie, and freshman Landry Shamet.
+Wichita State’s production was peppered among Frankamp, McDuffie, and Shamet.
 The trio combined for 49 points; Frankamp had 19, McDuffie finished with 16, and Shamet netted 14.
 Morris grabbed ten rebounds to go along with four points.

 Wichita State, as the Missouri Valley Conference tournament champions, is automatically one of the 68 teams in the NCAA Tournament.